 NJR Steel branches stock a wide range of flat products.
 These products are generally sold to truck, body and trailer manufacturers, merchants, expanded metal fabricators and racking and shelving manufacturers, to name a few.

 NJR Steel stocks a full range of base plates and can order base plates cut to size to suit any application.
 Our standard base plates are available in thicknesses of 1,6-16,0 mm.
-We also stock 6 m long flat bar in widths of 12-100 mm and thicknesses of 3 mm, 2,7 mm, 2,5 mm and 2 mm.
+We also stock 6 m long flat bar in widths of 12-100 mm and thicknesses from 3 mm.
 We can order non-standard sizes up to and including 4,5 mm in thickness for applications such as trellis doors, burglar proofing, grating, and engineering applications.

 We also stock a wide range of roofing products which are readily available in all our branches and consist of corrugated, Widespan, and IBR steel roofing profiles with thicknesses ranging from 0,25-0,58 mm.
 These products are supplied to roofing contractors, merchants, low-cost housing developments and the DIY markets.